youhaoxi/XploreLab-agent/README.md

 ## 🗞️ News

+- 🎁 [2025-09-02] To help you build chat applications with `Youtu-agent` more easily, [Tencent Cloud International](https://www.tencentcloud.com/) is offering a limited-time [free benefit](https://www.tencentcloud.com/document/product/1255/70381) for users who access the DeepSeek API service for the first time: a total of **3 million** tokens of DeepSeek model usage quota.
+Promotion Period: **September 1, 2025 – October 31, 2025**.
+Feel free to try it!
+If you're further interested in the Agent business direction and seeking an enterprise solution, feel free to use [Tencent Cloud Agent Development Platform](https://adp.tencentcloud.com) (ADP)!
-- [2025-08-28] We made a live sharing updates about DeepSeek-V3.1 and how to apply it in the `Youtu-agent` framework.
-[Here](https://doc.weixin.qq.com/doc/w3_AcMATAZtAPICNvcLaY5FvTOuo7MwF) is the documentation.
+- 📺 [2025-08-28] We made a live sharing updates about DeepSeek-V3.1 and how to use it in the `Youtu-agent` framework.
+We share the used [documentations](https://doc.weixin.qq.com/doc/w3_AcMATAZtAPICNvcLaY5FvTOuo7MwF).

 ## 🌟 Benchmark Performance